ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 ## What is the timeline?

 ### Hack the Recoery
-This challenge opens for registration on September 2022.
+This challenge opens for registration on November 2022.
 There are multiple submission opportunities, at which your solution will be scored in real-time.
-The last date to accept the rules is 30 September, 2022.
+The last date to accept the rules is 15 November, 2022.
 More details can be found after the registration to the challenge on www.ironhacks.com

 ## Who is eligible?